evmcnb/quartz/content/Full/Croup.md

 - If a CXR is done a PA view will show subglottic narrowing (steeple sign)
 ## Management

-Single dose of oral dexamethasone (0.15mg/kg) regardless of severity
+Single dose of oral dexamethasone (0.15mg/kg) regardless of severity.
+Then don't annoy them

 Emergency treatment:
 - high flow oxygen
-- nebulised adrenaline
+- nebulised adrenaline $\pm$ bumetanide